LINWEN607/congregate/runbooks/group-and-project-migration.md

         ```
         * [ ] Make sure to check off all checkboxes listed under Support in the import issue.
 We are Support in this instance.
         * [ ] Once the SRE confirms the import has started, promptly delete the project from google drive.
-    * Post Import . **The SRE will let you know when the import is complete.
+    * Post Import. **The SRE will let you know when the import is complete.
 Once it's complete, move on to manual, post-migration steps.**
-        * [ ] Manually copy over any CI/CD variables
-        * [ ] Manually copy over any environments
-        * [ ] Manually copy over any merge request approvers
+        * If any projects imported by the SRE require any post-migration data to be migrated:
-        * [ ] Manually copy over any docker container registries
+            * [ ] Confirm those projects are staged
+            * [ ] Run `nohup ./congregate.sh migrate migrate --only-post-migration-info --commit > data/waves/wave_<insert_wave_number>/wave<insert-wave-here>_attempt<insert-attempt>_post_migration.log 2>&1 &` to migrate any post-migration data

 ### Post Migration